aimhigherweb/aimhigher/_data/content/home/section_1.md

 		]
 	}
 ---
-AimHigher Web is a Perth based web development, design & support company bringing business’ all over the world online.
+AimHigher Web is a Perth based web development and design company bringing business’ all over the world online.